edinburgh-napier/SET09102/notes/unit6_applications/environments.md

 The implication of the last point is that hidden files _**must not**_ be committed to a shared code repository.
-If they are, a developer's environment will become corrupted when they synchronise their repository becuase their own setting will be overwritten by someone else's.
+If they are, a developer's environment will become corrupted when they synchronise their repository because their own settings will be overwritten by someone else's.

-One of the hidden files that is maintained at the git root is the _**.gitignore**_.
+One of the hidden files that is maintained at the git root is the `.gitignore`.
 This file maintains a list of the files and subdirectories below the git root will *not* be included in any git operations.
 That is, they will not be committed locally or pushed to the remote repo.
-All hidden files should be excluded from the repo by adding them to the _**.gitignore**_ file - this is easy to do via the IDE interface.
+All hidden files should be excluded from the repo by adding them to the `.gitignore` file - this is easy to do via the IDE interface.

 If any hidden files are committed to the repo by accident, they need to be removed.
 In addition,